mahmad-nutrien/circleci-flask/README.md

-Basic Flask app for CircleCI CI/CD
+Basic Flask app for a CircleCI CI/CD Pipeline